 This course examines an interdisciplinary approach to the study of contemporary antisemitism within a historic framework.
 The course will assess extreme left, political Islam, right-wing and nationalist forms of antisemitism(s).
 The main purpose of the course will be to explore and challenge these issues and debates, at both the conceptual and case study level.

-Dr. Charles Asher Small is the Founder and Executive Director of ISGAP, and a Research Scholar at St. Antony’s College, Oxford University.
+Dr. Charles Asher Small is the Founder and Executive Director of ISGAP, and an Academic Visitor at St. Antony’s College, Oxford.
 Dr. Small is a prominent scholar and public speaker, specializing in the fields of contemporary antisemitism, including the delegitimization of Israel and notions of Jewish Peoplehood, social and cultural theory, globalization and national identity, social movements, Political Islam, and racism(s) – including antisemitism(s).

 Charles convened groundbreaking academic seminar series in the emerging field of contemporary antisemitism studies at Columbia University, Fordham University, Harvard University, McGill University, National University of Kyiv Mohyla Academy, Kyiv, Sapienza University, Rome, the Sorbonne and the CNRS, Paris, Stanford University, University of Miami, Yale University, as well as an academic training program for professors at Hertford College, St. John’s College, and St. Antony’s College, Oxford.